higorfct/Projeto-16--Avaliando-Pol-tica-de-Combate---Inadimpl-ncia/README.md

 ### Robustness
 Robustness checks confirm the result:
-- **PSM with caliper:** policy effect still positive (higher default)
+- **PSM with caliper:** policy effect still positive (higher delinquency)
 - **PSM with alternative variables:** similar effect
 - **Placebo test:** no effect detected in the pre-policy period, supporting the model’s validity.

 ---

 ## Conclusion
-The policy **did not reduce loan default** and led to additional financial losses.
-The main reason is that renegotiation measures and credit concessions ended up relaxing risk criteria, allowing higher-risk clients to continue or resume borrowing, thereby increasing default rates.
+The policy **did not reduce loan delinquency** and led to additional financial losses.
+The main reason is that renegotiation measures and credit concessions ended up relaxing risk criteria, allowing higher-risk clients to continue or resume borrowing, thereby increasing delinquency rates.

 ---